My type design philosophy

 Frederic Goudy’s Sans Serif Light Italic (1931)

-my opinion, mixing serif with sans only makes sense when the serif and
+In my opinion, mixing serif with sans only makes sense when the serif

-the sans typefaces are both derived from the same foundation, or even
+and the sans typefaces are both derived from the same foundation, or

-from the same skeleton.
-It sounds simple: take a serif design, cut off
+even from the same skeleton.
+It sounds simple: take a serif design,

-the serifs, lower the contrast, and there you have a sans serif.
-But of
+cut off the serifs, lower the contrast, and there you have a sans

-attempt to design a sans based on a serif typeface was undertaken by
+The first conscious attempt to design a sans based on a serif typeface

-other.
-Romulus Sans was cut in four weights but unfortunately it
+was cut in four weights but unfortunately it remained at an

 Superimposition of the serif version and the sans version of Romulus